Wonderful subgroups of reductive groups and spherical systems: Quotients of type ( )

-Viceversa, suppose we have a subset of type ($\overline{\mathscr L}$) containing a minimal subset of colors.
-From geometric realizability we deduce that they are associated to subgroups $K'\supseteq K\supset H$.
-We can thus call our subsets of colors resp. $\Delta_{K'}$ and $\Delta_{K}$.
+Vice versa, suppose we have a maximal set of type ($\mathscr L$) containing a minimal distinguished set of colors.
+From geometric realizability we deduce that they are associated to $K'\supseteq K\supset H$.
+We can thus call our sets of colors resp.\ $\Delta_{K'}$ and $\Delta_{K}$.